simonhw/campsite-bookings/TESTING.md

 ```

 They are set such that the minimum value of arrival is always tomorrow from the point of view of the user, and the departure date is always at least the day after tomorrow.
 In most cases the arrival date will be selected first, so the minimum departure must be updated dynamically. this was achieved using [custom JavaScript code](static/js/booking.js).
 The custom code adds an event listener to the arrival input field and when the value is changed, set the new minimum departure date to be one day after the chosen arrival date.
+The new date has to be refactored before it could be applied to the form field by splitting it into its year, month, and day and setting these values into a string of the correct format, i.e. `${year}-${month}-${day}`.
+Additionally, due to zero-indexing of the `.getMonth()` method, the value had to incremented by 1 before being assigned to the aforementioned string.

 In cases where the user has selected a departure date and then updates the arrival date to be equal to or after the departure, the form is prevented from being submitted and the user is informed of their error.